GerkeLab/TCGAancestry/README.md

-# panCancerADMIX
+# TCGAancestry
-Admixture estimates for the TCGA panCancer  cohort
+Global ancestry estimates for the TCGA panCancer cohort from ADMIXTURE

 ## Summary